 Sanyu Mojola, Professor of Sociology and Public Affairs and Director, Office of Population Research, Princeton University

-This special event is co-sponsored by the Watson Institute's Africa Initiative and the Department of Sociology.
+PSTC is co-sponsoring this event organized by the Watson Institute's Africa Initiative - Development and Governance Seminar and the Department of Sociology.